rdiyewar/yardstick-geode/README.md

 Before running Apache Geode benchmarks, run `mvn package` command.
 This command will compile the project and also will unpack scripts from `yardstick-resources.zip` file to `bin` directory.

 ### Properties And Command Line Arguments
-> Note that this section only describes configuration parameters specific to Apache Ignite benchmarks, and not for Yardstick framework.
-To run Apache Ignite benchmarks and generate graphs, you will need to run them using Yardstick framework scripts in `bin` folder.
+> Note that this section only describes configuration parameters specific to Apache Geode benchmarks, and not for Yardstick framework.
+To run Apache Geode benchmarks and generate graphs, you will need to run them using Yardstick framework scripts in `bin` folder.

 > Refer to [Yardstick Documentation](https://github.com/gridgain/yardstick) for common Yardstick properties and command line arguments for running Yardstick scripts.